d12frosted/elpa-mirror/gnu/jarchive-readme.txt

 This is _not_ required on newer versions of eglot.
 Installs that are up to date with eglot on [ELPA devel](https://elpa.gnu.org/devel/eglot.html "Eglot ELPA Devel Release") or eglot bundled with emacs 29 will work without patching.
 This patch function is included so those on older releases of eglot can also take advantage of this package.
-Eventually it will be removed (with some advanced notice).
+It is currently marked obsolete and will be removed in the next version of Jarchive.

 # Usage